What is a Phlebologist?

 What will the Phlebologist do during a consultation?

 On your first visit to Vein Health in Melbourne, our treating Phlebologist will carry out a comprehensive consultation and ultrasound examination.
 This will outline all the abnormal veins in the affected leg(s).
-Once all the information is collected, the doctor will explain the findings and a comprehensive treatment plan and costing schedule will be provided.
+Once all the information is collected, the doctor will explain the findings and a comprehensive treatment plan and cost schedule will be provided.